WpComet/comet-ai-says/readme.txt

 8. Plugin settings panel with API configuration and model selection.

 == Changelog ==

+= 1.1.6 =
+- Version bump due to wrong commit, no actual changes

 = 1.1.5 =
 - Simplified and solidified Gemini 3.0 models for mid-long term
 - Small update to prompt method for more contextual and accurate descriptions